 Technology has affected the workplace in ways that have changed it permanently.
 With the widespread use of mobile devices like cell phones and tablets, work is no longer limited to materials just in the office.
 Now, doing anything from finishing a presentation to having a meeting via conference call can all be done from the comfort of wherever a worker chooses.
 Of course time at the office is still essential, but technology allows those unable to be present at such a location, like in the case of large businesses, to be present without physically traveling to the desired location.
 It is quicker and more cost effective without sacrificing the personal relationship that develop with meeting face to face.
 Technology has increased efficiency and

 One of the most noticeable aspects of change is the way technology is redefining the very meaning of a workplace.
-Employees are no longer confined to cubicles and board rooms, but now have the option of working from the comfort of their homes, cars, hotel rooms, or anywhere else they deem convenient if necessary.
+Employees are no longer confined to cubicles and board rooms, but now have the option of working from the comfort of their Orlando apartments, cars, hotel rooms, or anywhere else they deem convenient if necessary.
 Personal technology has made its way into the workplace; “Instead of relying on IT-sanctioned desktop computers and centrally deployed software, you’re much more likely to find people using their personal mobile devices to check work email, review company data, manage projects, and create content” (Slattery, 2017).
 Workers are no longer limited to their office computer for accessing important documents and information; with the advent of smart phones and tablets, work related materials are now easily transferable and are made more accessible where having a computer may not be an option.
 As long as there is a device and a secure internet connection, work can be done anywhere at any time.

 In addition to not being confined to the traditional workplace, technologies like video chat and email have also streamlined communications for companies where a singular workplace is not an option.
 For large, international businesses, this technology can save a company the expenses like transportation, hotel, and food that is involved in the travel necessary for everyone to meet in a single location.
 The way meetings are carried out have changed immensely, “Collaboration used to happen in board rooms with whiteboards and bagels.
 Today, it’s on documents being edited by multiple people all over the world at the same time.
 It’s sharing screen data and chatting over video.
 ‘Seventy-nine percent of people work on virtual teams’” (Burg, 2013).
 With the ease that comes with meeting digitally versus in person, its no wonder why the traditional meeting setting of a boardroom is becoming a thing of the past.